vagrawal/gsoc-progress/vagrawal/progress.md

 # 27 July

-Implemented first version of attention cutoff, but there still seems some bugs in it, so I am not pushing it just now.
+I completed implementation of attention cutoff.
+In running for a limited time, I am getting much better results.
+I will post the results of the converged model tomorrow.